official-notfishvr/Fish-Console-Lib/README.md

-Here's an improved version of your GitHub README:

----

 # Fish-Console-Lib

 Fish-Console-Lib is a library designed to enhance your console applications by providing advanced logging functionalities, including color support.